 Frequently Asked Questions

-A. A Certified Prosthetist CP(C) or Orthotist CO(C) is a professional who has completed extensive training in assessing, designing, creating, fitting and evaluating the use of prosthetic and orthotic treatments.
-In order to become a Certified Prosthetist or Certified Orthotist, one must complete a post-graduate Prosthetics and Orthotics Program offered at either the British Columbia Institute of Technology in Burnaby, British Columbia or George Brown College in Toronto, Ontario.
-Following graduation, the individual must complete a minimum of 3450 hour residency and pass a series of comprehensive examinations before being designated as Certified.
-Once certified, they are the only clinicians in Canada with the training, knowledge and experience to provide these treatments.
+To become a Certified Prosthetist or Certified Orthotist, one must complete a post-graduate Prosthetics and Orthotics Program offered at either the British Columbia Institute of Technology in Burnaby, British Columbia or George Brown College in Toronto, Ontario.
+Following graduation, the individual must complete a minimum of a 3450-hour residency and pass a series of comprehensive examinations before being designated as Certified.

-A. Most funding agencies require that a prescription from your doctor be submitted before they will approve to cover the cost of your treatment.
-For small adjustments and repairs, a prescription is not always needed.
-If in doubt, please ask your Prosthetist or Orthotist or contact your family doctor.
-Your doctor can contact our office for clarification of prescription criteria.
+Most funding agencies require a prescription from your doctor to be submitted before they will approve to cover your treatment, for small adjustments and repairs however, it isn’t always needed.
+As your clinician or family doctor to clarify the prescription criteria.

-A. Please remember to bring your prescription and any details about your insurance company that may be needed to get funding for your treatment.
-If your concern is about your lower extremities (foot, knee, hip), please bring a pair of shorts and a comfortable pair of walking shoes.
-If your concern is about your upper extremities (elbow, shoulder, back), please bring a tank top to wear during your appointment.
+Bring your prescription and any details about your insurance company.
+If you are visiting about your lower extremities (foot, knee, hip), please bring a pair of shorts and comfortable walking shoes.
+If you are visiting about upper extremities (elbow, shoulders, back) please bring a tank top to wear.

-A. For more information on available funding, please see the Funding page.
+For information on available funding, please visit the Funding page.

 - Pain or discomfort in your limb